Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Preliminaries

 \begin{prop} \cite[3.10]{IR} Let $R$ be a commutative noetherian ring, $d\in\mathbb{N}$.
-Then $R$ is $d$-CY$^-$ if and only if $R$ is Gorenstein and equi-codimensional with $\dim R=d$. \end{prop} From this, for brevity we often say `$R$ is $d$-CY$^-$' instead of saying `$R$ is Gorenstein and equi-codimensional with $\dim R=d$'.
+Then $R$ is $d$-sCY if and only if $R$ is Gorenstein and equi-codimensional with $\dim R=d$. \end{prop} From this, for brevity we often say `$R$ is $d$-sCY' instead of saying `$R$ is Gorenstein and equi-codimensional with $\dim R=d$'.